bitspace-software/.github/profile/README.md

-# Bitspace Software

-Welcome to **Bitspace Software**'s GitHub profile!
-We are a dynamic freelance organization specializing in software development, web applications, website creation, technical support, marketing, and web design.
+[Bitspace Software](https://bitspaces.software) crafts web applications, technical support, marketing, web design & open source packages in the Laravel ecosystem.
 Our mission is to deliver high-quality and innovative solutions tailored to meet the unique needs of our clients.

 ## What We Do